burcuozek/CNN/README.md

 Within this repository, I am implementing Convolutional Neural Networks (CNNs) on the widely recognized MNIST dataset.
 MNIST comprises a collection of handwritten digits, ranging from 0 to 9, and serves as a benchmark dataset for tasks such as digit recognition in machine learning

+<a href="https://github.com/burcuozek/CNN/blob/main/CNN_mnist.ipynb">CNN_mnist.ipynb</a> file demonstrates the application of Convolutional Neural Networks (CNN) to the MNIST dataset.
+This dataset comprises 60,000 examples in the training set and 10,000 examples in the test set, all representing handwritten digits.